Pooled-Asset Special-Needs Trusts for Medicaid & SSI Beneficiaries

-But if a trust holds assets that were contributed by the beneficiary, including assets the beneficiary would have otherwise received directly (e.g., from a lawsuit settlement), many requirements apply.
+But, if a trust holds assets that were contributed by the beneficiary, including assets the beneficiary would have otherwise received directly (e.g., from a lawsuit settlement), many requirements apply.

 Once a D4A trust is established, funds of the beneficiary can be transferred to the trust until the beneficiary attains age 65 without the imposition of an SSI or a Medicaid transfer-of-asset penalty.
 (Uncompensated transfers typically cause the imposition of a period of ineligibility for SSI and Medicaid long-term care coverage.)

-A friend or relative of the beneficiary may serve as the trustee of a D4A trust, and the document creating the trust may authorize the trustee to charge a limited fee for this service.
+A friend or relative of the beneficiary may serve as the trustee of a D4A trust, and the document creating the trust may authorize the trustee to charge a reasonable fee for this service.

 Because a separate trust document must be drafted for each D4A trust and a court proceeding is often required, it can be an expensive, complex and time consuming process to establish this kind of trust.